ARCLab-MIT/T-PDG/README.md

 2. Ensure PyCall is installed with the correct Python path and LaTeX is downloaded.

 3. In Julia run include("Tests/run_tests.jl") inside of the T-PDG folder.

+To Design New Transformer Models, Train & Test, or Visualize Model Embeddings with T-SNE:

+1. Open Tests/NN_Train_and_Test.ipynb and navigate to the most relevant section for your task.

 * T-PDG
     * src - Contains required files for running the algorithm